AltairInglorious/lokus-app/README.md

 - [ ] Implement all utils from lokus library
 - [ ] Add documentation and specification of lokus format
 - [ ] Add links to repositories
-- [ ] Feature: add translation for new language
+- [x] Feature: add translation for new language
+- [ ] Refactor dictionary editing, allow multiple operation (editing base and dictionaries)